AstroProfundis/embrr/README.md

 ========
 This is a twitter web client fork from [embr](https://code.google.com/p/embr/), mainly based on `r91` and merged necessary changes until the latest revisions, updated to Twitter REST API `v1.1` and have some improved features.

-You can download the zip archive of current version at [here](https://github.com/AstroProfundis/embrr/zipball/master) if you don't want to use `git-clone`.
+You can download the zip archive of current version [here](https://github.com/AstroProfundis/embrr/zipball/master) if you don't want to use `git-clone`.

 How to Install
 --------